Documentation: TLS

 Sentinel inherits its networking configuration from the common Valkey configuration, so all of the above applies to Sentinel as well.

-When connecting to master servers, Sentinel will use the tls-replication directive to determine if a TLS or non-TLS connection is required.
+When connecting to primary servers, Sentinel will use the tls-replication directive to determine if a TLS or non-TLS connection is required.

 In addition, the very same tls-replication directive will determine whether Sentinel's port, that accepts connections from other Sentinels, will support TLS as well.
 That is, Sentinel will be configured with tls-port if and only if tls-replication is enabled.